 Application of Australian Standards for Management of Harmonics, Unbalance & Flicker

-Before connection of large loads or generators, the National Electricity Rules (NER) require actions to be taken to ensure that the connections will not have an adverse impact on network quality of supply which essentially include the disturbances: harmonics, voltage fluctuations and flicker and voltage unbalance.
+Before connection of large loads or generators, the National Electricity Rules (NER) require action to be taken to ensure that the connections will not have an adverse impact on network quality of supply which essentially includes the disturbances: harmonics, voltage fluctuations and flicker, and voltage unbalance.

 It is the responsibility of the network operator to allocate an agreed level of disturbance emission level and it is the responsibility of the connection proponent to ensure that the installation to be connected can meet the emission requirements.
 In Australia, the most common processes used to specify emission allocation levels are defined in the AS/NZS 61000 series of EMC standards, specifically:

 - AS/NZS TR IEC 61000.3.7 for voltage fluctuations and flicker

 This course has been developed to allow better understanding of these standards and the methodologies for allocation of each the specific disturbance emission levels.
 An optional third day includes examples and discussion of practical implementation of the theoretical components of days 1 & 2.

 Day 1 of the course will focus on the following:

 - The role of standards and the various categories of documents produced by standardisation bodies

 - Voltage unbalance: analysis principles, standards and management